Christopher Wilcox, MD, PhD

 Distinguishing Features Of The Division Of Nephrology And Hypertension

-- Largest NIH funded research program in the Department of Medicine and the only research program in Georgetown University with an NIH funded Program Project and Fellowship Training Grants that have been competitively renewed successfully.
+- Largest NIH funded research program in the Department of Medicine and the only research program in Georgetown University with an NIH funded Program Project Grant that has been renewed three times.

-- A fully NIH funded basic and translational science program supporting eleven full time research faculty with seven RO1 grants from the NIH (Kathryn Sandberg, William Welch, and Christopher Wilcox).
+- A strongly NIH funded science program supporting eight research faculty with three RO1 grants from the NIH.

-- National and international recognition of faculty, evidenced by having one of two faculty in Georgetown University elected to the American Association of Professors (Christopher Wilcox), two faculty who together have delivered fourteen named lectures at universities, national, and internal meetings including Harriet Duston Award of AHA (Kathryn Sandberg); Dahl Lecture of AHA (Christopher Wilcox); Starling lecture of APS (Christopher Wilcox) and AHA Lifetime Achievement Award (Christopher Wilcox).
+- National and international recognition of faculty, evidenced by having one of two faculty in Georgetown University elected to the American Association of Professors, three faculty who together have delivered seventeen named lectures at universities, national, and internal meetings including Harriet Duston Award of AHA; Dahl Lecture of AHA; Starling lecture of APS and AHA Lifetime Achievement Award.

-- Three faculty who are or have been permanent members of NIH peer review groups (William Welch and Kathryn Sandberg) and one who has chaired three groups (Christopher Wilcox).
+- Three faculty who are or have been permanent members of NIH peer review groups and one who has chaired three groups.

-- Directorship of two Georgetown University Centers: The Hypertension, Kidney, and Vascular Research Center (Christopher Wilcox), and the Georgetown University Center for Sex Difference in Disease (Kathryn Sandberg).
+- Directorship of two Georgetown University Centers: The Hypertension, Kidney, and Vascular Research Center, and the Georgetown University Center for Sex Difference in Disease.

-- Medical directorships of the inpatient hemodialysis, continuous ambulatory peritoneal dialysis, and continuous renal replacement treatment programs at GUMC and at four regional dialysis units (Christopher Wilcox, Shakil Aslam and Michael Lipkowitz).
+- Medical directorships of the inpatient hemodialysis, continuous ambulatory peritoneal dialysis, and continuous renal replacement treatment programs at GUMC and at four regional dialysis units in the Washington DC/Metropolitan Area

 - Raised more than $1,000,000 in philanthropic support.